 For example, if a caregiver is anxious due to care decisions or work-related stress, they likely bring that anxiety home in some form and unintentionally transfer some of it to the person they are caring for.
 Many caregivers try to hide their worries from family members, but this feat is easier said than done.
 Tension and inner turmoil can be detected and transferred by subtle cues like body language and tone of voice.

-You may think you are putting on a brave and happy face for your loves ones, but your care recipient can probably sense that something is wrong.
+You may think you are putting on a brave and happy face for your loved ones, but your care recipient can probably sense that something is wrong.
 Consequently, an elder’s own anxiety levels may rise.
 Even seniors with dementia can pick up on a caregiver’s negative emotions, although they may not be able to fully understand where they stem from.
 This ambiguity may cause a care recipient (with or without dementia) to internalize these feelings and believe that they are the cause of their caregiver’s grief.

 Regardless of what is fundamentally causing feelings of stress (work, marital strain, finances, etc.), these emotions can quickly get out of hand.
 Worry is contagious and can start a dangerous feedback loop that damages one’s relationships, productivity, and physical and mental health.